jinyes-kim/Plan-it_Tableau_Community/README.md

 - 3 Top 50 Music (Mnet)

-- 4 Competition rate for entrance exmaination
+- 4 The Correlation between Trend and the Competitiveness of College Entrance